whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 -   [RStudio
     downloads](https://www.rstudio.com/products/rstudio/download/#download)

-These should already be installed and ready if this course is being taught in a computer lab in the Centre.
+These should already be installed and ready.

 ## R: what is it?